4.5 Describe the purpose of configuration

 QoS stands for quality of service.
 In SOHO environment,

 QoS is normally set at router level.
-If you want to
+If you want to enforce

-use a router, which is equipped with QoS software.
+which is equipped with QoS software.

 Load balancing is the process of distributing a server

 or network load over a multiple servers or networks.
+An

 High availability is incorporated in the system design

 so that the uptime of a system is maintained as per the

 designed standards under all circustances.
-High
+High availability

-fault tolorence is device or network specific.
+is device or network specific.